FAQ

 The program takes place in Amsterdam, the Netherlands, at the Anton Pannekoek Institute (API) for Astronomy at the University of Amsterdam.

-Do I need to attend the whole 6 weeks?
+Do I need to attend the entire 8 weeks?

 Yes.
 Students should plan to be available for the full period of the programme.